Accounting Hall of Fame

 The Accounting Hall of Fame is an award "recognizing accountants who are making or have made a significant contribution to the advancement of accounting" since the beginning of the 20th century.
 Inductees are from both accounting academia and practice.
-Since its inception in 1950 at The Ohio State University, it has honored 124 influential accounting professors, professional practitioners, and government and business accountants from the United States and other countries.
+Since its inception in 1950 at Ohio State University (OSU) it has honored 124 influential accounting professors, professional practitioners, and government and business accountants from the United States and other countries.

-Annual inductions to The Accounting Hall of Fame are the customary procedure.
+Annual inductions to the Accounting Hall of Fame are the customary procedure.
 However, in some years there are no inductions, and in others multiple inductions are made.

-Selection to The Accounting Hall of Fame is intended to honor and recognize distinguished service and contributions to the progress of accounting in any of its various fields.
+Selection to the Accounting Hall of Fame is intended to honor and recognize distinguished service and contributions to the progress of accounting in any of its various fields.
 Evidence of such service includes contributions to accounting research and literature, significant service to professional accounting organizations, wide recognition as an authority in some fields of accounting, advancement of accounting education, and public service.
 A member must have reached a position of eminence from which the nature of his or her contributions may be established.

-Now hosted by the American Accounting Association (AAA), The Accounting Hall of Fame was established in 1950 at The Ohio State University (OSU).
+It is now hosted by the American Accounting Association (AAA).
 In 2017, OSU entered into an agreement with the American Accounting Association to transfer the authority to host the Hall of Fame to the AAA.
 The Accounting Hall of Fame Committee convenes the electors and administers the process to make the selections.

-The induction of the 2025 members took place at the AAA Annual Meeting in Chicago, IL.
+The induction of the 2026 members took place at the AAA Global Connect (formerly the Annual Meeting) in Las Vegas, NV.